timescale/docs/use-timescale/migration/hypershift-config.md

 ### Verify

-Use the `verify` action to check if a migration is going to work successfully, without performing the migration itself.
+Use the `verify` action to check if the migration was successful.
+This does a rough check over the data in the tables on the source and target database to ensure that they contain the same values.

 ## Include and exclude tables